adams-charleen/nyt_deep_learning/README.md

 ## Impact Statement

 Understanding the framing of the Israeli-Palestinian conflict in influential outlets like NYT is critical, as media narratives shape public perception and can influence policy decisions.
-Our analysis reveals a higher frequency of Palestinian mentions compared to Israeli ones, potentially skewing reader focus toward Palestinian perspectives.
+The analysis reveals a higher frequency of Palestinian mentions compared to Israeli ones, potentially skewing reader focus toward Palestinian perspectives.
 Additionally, sentiment variations across thematic clusters—such as the negative tone in conflict-related headlines versus more neutral tones in peace-focused ones—highlight how editorial framing can evoke distinct emotional responses.
 By uncovering these patterns, this study underscores the need for balanced reporting and equips stakeholders, including journalists and policymakers, with insights to foster more nuanced public dialogue on the conflict.

 ## Results